gasparrini/2016_gasparrini_Epidem_Rcode/README.md

 The code:

   * *example.R* offers an example of simulation of the data, fit of the models, and          display/summary of the results
-  * the numbered files from *00.prep.R* to *05.supplemenatary*, to be run sequentially,      fully reproduces the results of the simulation study presented in the manuscript
+  * the numbered files from *00.prep.R* to *05.supplemenatary*, to be run sequentially,      fully reproduce the results of the simulation study presented in the manuscript